 How you should stake your plants depends on the type of plant you're growing.
 Here are some basic staking methods that should work for most houseplants:

-- A wire or shaped support: This is perfect for plants that need to be trained to their shape or are creepers.
+This is perfect for plants that need to be trained to their shape or are creepers.
 A good example indoors is jasmine, which grows with long branches that flower profusely but cannot support their own weight.
 This kind of staking is easily accomplished with a simple piece of wire, or even a wire coat hanger than been twisted into a loop.
 Insert both ends into the soil and loosely tie the plant to the wire support as it grows.
 This has the added advantage of creating a lovely and sculptural hoop-shaped support.

-- Cage support: This is ideal for multi-stemmed plants that are top heavy with blooms or foliage but cannot support themselves.
+This is ideal for multi-stemmed plants that are top heavy with blooms or foliage but cannot support themselves.
 There are several ways to accomplish this kind of staking.
 You can use a simple wire cage that surrounds the plant, or you can use several stakes with twine strung between them to form a support system.
 In these cases, it's often not necessary to tie the plant to the support itself because the cage will support the plant's weight.
 Instead, make sure the plant has room to spread out within the cage.

-- A moss pole: This is the most complicated kind of staking and is best for climbers that need support to grip into.
+This is the most complicated kind of staking and is best for climbers that need support to grip onto.
 Examples include golden pothos vines, monstera, and climbing philodendron.
 A climbing pole can be made by filling a narrow wire tube with damp sphagnum moss and tying the plant to the pole until it latches on by itself.
 Alternatively, some garden centers and specialty craft stores sell special climbing polls made from fern bark or moss that are designed for climbing plants.
 These stakes can be invaluable to growing a climber, but be aware that it will take extra moisture to keep the pole moist and encourage the plant to latch onto the stake.
 This is especially true for poles that use sphagnum moss, which dries out quickly.

 No matter what kind of stake you're using, it's best to place the stake when the plant it relatively young and is still actively searching for support.
 Also, instead of placing the stake in the center of the pot, it's a good idea to position the stake near one edge of the pot.
 This will give the plant more room to grow and make it easier to display the plant with a "good" side, instead of letting the plant grow wild.
 Finally, most climbing or vining staked plants will require occasional trimming.
-Check out the individual plant profiles to see if your plant requires pruning.
+Check out individual plant profiles to see if your plant requires pruning.